Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_operator_overloading/01_introduction/introduction.rst

 Recommendations
 ###############

 - Unlike functions, operators don't have names so if they exist, it should be very clear what they do.
-Write their implementation so that it always preserves intuitive mathematical rules:
+Write their implementation so that it preserves what is expected:

   - ``x == y`` should have the same result as ``y == x``
   - ``x != y`` should have the same result as ``!(x == y)``